-The final stage of analysis involves identifying a threshold which protects against experimentwise false positives.
-The key thing to note here is that due to the spatial autocorrelations in the SPM{z} the number of voxels that are expected to be above a threshold (u) is far more than the number of regions, (or maxima) above threshold.
-As we are concerned with activated regions (connected subsets of the total excursion set = $\zeta(0) \ge u$ ) and not voxels, a Bonferroni correction is not appropriate (a Bonferroni correction is based on the expected number of voxels).
-Current approaches (Friston et al 1991; Worsley et al 1992) use the fact that the relationship between the probability of getting at least one region above u (P) and the expected number of regions (or maxima) ( $\mu$ ), tends to equality as u gets very big.
-The expected number of maxima depends on the threshold (u), smoothness ( $\sigma_s$ ) and size of the SPM (S).
+The final stage of analysis involves identifying a threshold that protects against experiment-wise false positives.
+The key thing to note is that, due to the spatial autocorrelations in the SPM{z}, the number of voxels expected to be above threshold (u) is far more than the number of regions (or maxima) above threshold.
+Because we are concerned with activated regions (connected subsets of the total excursion set $\equiv \zeta(0) \ge u$ ) and not voxels, a Bonferroni correction is not appropriate (a Bonferroni correction is based on the expected number of voxels).
+Current approaches [Friston et al., 1991; Worsley et al., 1992] use the fact that the relationship between the probability of getting at least one region above u (P) and the expected number of regions (or maxima) ( $\mu$ ), tends to equality as u gets very large.
+The expected number of maxima depends on the threshold (u), smoothness ( $\sigma_s$ ), and size of the SPM (S).
 For an SPM{z} of D dimensions:

-$$P \leq \mu \approx S (2)^{-(D+1)/2} (2\sigma{s^2})^{-D/2} u^{D-1} e^{-u^2/2}$$ 14
+$$P \le \mu \approx S (2\pi)^{-(D+1)/2} (2\sigma_s^2)^{-D/2} u^{D-1} e^{-u^2/2}$$ (14)

-(Hasofer 1978, Adler 1981). $\sigma_s$ is the spatial smoothness of the SPM and is estimated according to eqn(12) but using partial derivatives in space over rows and columns.
-The appropriate threshold is chosen such that P $\approx$ 0.05.
-See Friston et al (1991) for a derivation of an equivalent equation (directly in terms of regions) in the context of functional imaging.
-A related approach based on the Euler characteristic has also been devised (Worsley et 1992).
-It is of course acceptable to present SPMs thresholded without this correction for multiple non-independent comparisons.
-In this case the SPM is referred to as 'descriptive' and an uncorrected one-tailed threshold of p=0.001 is usually recommended (i.e. 3.09 for SPM{z}).
-It should be noted that the thresholding and interpretation of SPMs is a branch of spatial statistics that is receiving a lot of attention.
+[Hasofer, 1978; Adler and Hasofer, 1981]. $\sigma_s$ is the spatial smoothness of the SPM and is estimated according to Equation 12, but using partial derivatives in space over rows and columns.
+The appropriate threshold is chosen such that $P \approx 0.05$ .
+Refer to Friston et al. [1991] for a derivation of an equivalent equation (directly in terms of regions) in the context of functional imaging.
+A related approach based on the Euler characteristic has also been devised [Worsley et al., 1992].
+It is, of course, acceptable to present SPMs thresholded without this correction for multiple nonindependent comparisons.
+In this case, the SPM is referred to as "descriptive," and an uncorrected onetailed threshold of P = 0.001 is usually recommended (i.e., 3.09 for SPM[z]).
+Thresholding and interpreting SPMs comprise, a branch of spatial statisfics that is receiving a lot of attention.
 The thresholding described in this paper represents a simple and established approach, but is not necessarily the most powerful.
-See Friston et al (submitted) for further a more current analysis.
+Refer to Friston et al. [in press] for a more current analysis.

 The theories presented above used processes in continuous time and relied on a number of approximations (usually exact in the limit).
-In order to assess the robustness of the expressions presented here we applied the results to a simulated MRI data set.
+To assess the robustness of the expressions presented here, we applied the results to a simulated MRI data set.